ZiggyCreatures/FusionCache/docs/CacheLevels.md

 - **2️⃣ MEMORY + DISTRIBUTED:** if you also setup a 2nd layer, FusionCache will automatically coordinate the 2 layers (`IMemoryCache` + `IDistributedCache`) gracefully handling all edge cases to get a smooth experience

-Of course in both cases you will also have at your disposal the added ability to enable extra features, like **fail-safe**, **advanced timeouts**, etc.
+Of course in both cases you will also have at your disposal the added ability to enable extra features, like **fail-safe**, **advanced timeouts** and so on.